Your Guide on How To File A Police Report For A Car Accident

-If you want to file a car accident report, it's essential to seek legal advice.
+If you want to file a car accident report, it's essential to seek advice.
 Sometimes, your information could serve as leading evidence in your case.
 For that reason, DoNotPay is ever ready to help you file an accurate car accident police report.

 Whether you're a victim or saw a car crash incident, DoNotPay can handle the task of filing a police report.
 If you want to file a car accident report with DoNotPay, follow these steps:

 - Search "police report" on DoNotPay and select the type of incident you would like to report.

 - Tell us more about the incident that occurred, including the location, date, time, and sequence of events.
 Include information on financial losses, personal injuries, or property damage that happened as a result.

 - List any suspects or witnesses you are aware of, verify your contact information, and submit.

 And that's it.
 DoNotPay will file the car accident report to the police department where the incident occurred.
 Expect a notification from them within 24 hours to two weeks.

 - Report stolen items

 If you need help with filing a car accident police report, with DoNotPay.